AnonymGiant/ViLaM/README.md

-# ViLaM: A Vision-Language Model with Enhanced Visual Grounding and Generalization Capability
+# Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models

-This repository is a PyTorch implementation of the vision-language model for visual grounding proposed in *ViLaM: A Vision-Language Model with Enhanced Visual Grounding and Generalization Capability* (submitted)
+This repository is a PyTorch implementation of the vision-language model for visual grounding proposed in *Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models* (submitted)

 ![model](images/model.jpg)

-Vision-language models have revolutionized human-computer interaction and shown significant progress in multi-modal tasks.
-However, applying these models to complex visual tasks like medical image analysis remains challenging.
-In this study, we propose ViLaM, a unified Vision-Language transformer model that integrates instruction tuning predicated on a large language model.
-This approach enables us to optimally utilize the knowledge and reasoning capacities of large pre-trained language models for an array of tasks encompassing both language and vision.
-We employ frozen pre-trained encoders to encode and align both image and text features, enabling ViLaM to handle a variety of visual tasks following textual instructions.
-Besides, we've designed cycle training for referring expressions to address the need for high-quality, paired referring expression datasets for training large models in terms of both quantity and quality.
-We evaluated ViLaM's exceptional performance on public general datasets and further confirmed its generalizability on medical datasets.
-Importantly, we've observed the model's impressive zero-shot learning ability, indicating the potential future application of ViLaM in the medical field.
+Visual grounding occupies a pivotal position in multi-modality vision-language models.
+However, current vision-language models concentrate on comprehending images, ignoring the human-computer interaction with multi-tasks instructions,  thereby imposing limitations on their versatility and depth of responses.
+In this study, we propose ViLaM, a large multi-modality model, that supports multi-tasks of visual grounding using the cycle training strategy, with abundant interaction instructions.
+The cycle training between referring expression generation (REG) and referring expression comprehension (REC) is introduced.
+It enhances the consistency between visual location and referring expressions, and addresses the need for high-quality, multi-tasks visual grounding datasets.
+Moreover, multi-tasks of visual grounding are promoted in our model, contributed by the cycle training strategy.
+The multi-tasks in REC encompass a range of granularities, from region-level to pixel-level, which include referring bbox detection, referring keypoints detection, and referring image segmentation.
+In REG, referring region classification determines the fine-grained category of the target, while referring region captioning generates a comprehensive description.
+Meanwhile, all tasks participate in the joint training, synergistically enhancing one another and collectively improving the overall performance of the model.
+Furthermore, leveraging the capabilities of large language models, ViLaM extends a wide range of instructions, thereby significantly enhancing its generalization and interaction potentials.
+It is particularly advantageous in domains beyond natural images, such as the medical field.
+Extensive public datasets corroborate the superior capabilities of our model in visual grounding with muti-tasks.
+Additionally, validating its robust generalization, ViLaM is validated under open-set and few-shot scenarios.
+Especially in the medical field, our model demonstrates cross-domain robust generalization capabilities.
+Furthermore, we contribute a visual grounding dataset, especially with multi-tasks.
+To support and encourage the community focused on visual grounding, we have made both the dataset and our code public: https://github.com/AnonymGiant/ViLaM.

 The code in this repo is copied/modified from [BLIP2](https://github.com/salesforce/LAVIS).